 - is likely to cause injury to another person.

-- Released on bail with conditions that the child or young person must adhere to.
-These conditions will be read to the child or young person and provided in writing.
+Released on bail with conditions that the child must adhere to.
+These conditions will be read to the child and provided in writing.
 There are standard conditions (set out in section 24 Criminal Procedure (Scotland) Act 1995) but the court may also impose special conditions.
+Bail conditions can have significant impact on children’s lives, families and pro-social opportunities and can be difficult for children to comply with (McEwan et al., 2020).
 Breaching these conditions is a criminal offence.
-It is therefore crucial that the child or young person fully understands the conditions as breaching them can lead to a custodial sentence.
+It is therefore crucial that the child fully understands the conditions and may benefit from consistent encouragement and reminders provided in a manner that fits with their stage of development and cognitive functioning, as breaching them can lead to a custodial sentence.
+As part of court support provision, the child should be encouraged and enabled to comply with bail conditions and this may be provided through bail supervision that is responsive to the different needs of children as opposed to adults.

 At the trial